CCurl/c4/README.md

 - `last` is an also offset into the memory area.
 - `vhere` is the absolute address of the first free byte the **VARS** area.
 - Use `->memory` to turn an offset into an address into the memory area.
+- Use `->code` to turn an offset into an address of a WORD-CODE.
 - **NOTE**: CODE slots 0-25 (`0 wc@` .. `25 wc@`) are reserved for c4 system values.
 - **NOTE**: CODE slots 26-BYE (`26 wc@` .. `<bye> wc@`) are unused by c4.
 - **NOTE**: These are free for the application to use as desired.